Artificial Intelligence Funding Initiative

-The initiative demonstrates that the largest research funding organisation and central self-governing organisation for science and research in Germany has taken account of the fact that artificial intelligence techniques are increasingly becoming an integral part of the research process in many branches of science.
-The initiative addresses different areas of action: On the one hand, it highlights the need for top-level academic research in this area closely interlinking research on AI methods with basic research in the disciplines in which AI methods are increasingly being used.
-Examining important and fundamental research questions pertaining to philosophy, law and social sciences in the context of artificial intelligence in close cooperation with the affected research fields is also essential.
-Finally, success in the competition for the best researchers in this field plays an important role in terms of positioning Germany’s AI research landscape internationally.
+Artificial intelligence techniques are increasingly becoming an integral part of the research process in many branches of science.
+In recognition of this, the AI initiative addresses different areas of action: On the one hand, it highlights the need for top-level academic research in this area closely interlinking research on AI methods with basic research in the disciplines in which AI methods are increasingly being used.
+At the same time, success in the competition for the best researchers in this field plays an important role in terms of positioning Germany’s AI research landscape internationally.

-The initial focus of the initiative will include the funding of independent junior research groups in the DFG's Emmy Noether Programme.
+One focus of the initiative is the funding of independent junior research groups in the DFG's Emmy Noether Programme.
 These groups are expected to draw in the next generation of highly qualified researchers who focus on AI methods by opening up career options with a high level of autonomy at an early stage.
 Spread across three proposal rounds in successive years, up to 30 independent junior research groups will be established in the course of the initiative.

 The second focus of the initiative is to promote the interlinking of AI methods with areas of research that either use AI techniques to gain scientific insights or that investigate overarching issues related to the use of AI.
 The call for proposals envisions funding for up to eight Research Units.

 The call is geared at teams of outstanding researchers seeking to collaborate on AI methods for the purposes mentioned above.
 Research projects of exceptional scientific quality and originality are eligible for funding.
 The cooperation of the participating researchers within the Research Unit or Centre for Advanced Studies must generate a distinct added value that clearly exceeds the possibilities of individual project grants.